RockefellerArchiveCenter/processing-manual/processing-manual/about.md

       photocopy and remove brittle or damaged material).
 >

-  -   Special Formats
+  -   At-Risk Materials

       -   Process materials to the file level, regardless of form, medium, or creator.

-      -   For description guidelines for audiovisual materials, see [*Describing Audiovisual Materials*](processing.md#describing-audiovisual-materials).
+      -   See Step 16 “Stabilize and Describe At-Risk Materials” for details.
 >

 ## Processing Project Assignments